 Update 02 August 2019: Please use Happysats tutorial which is available here.
 Happysats tutorial will work for Meteor M-N2-1 and Meteor M-N2-2.

-The Meteor-M N2 is a polar orbiting Russian weather satellite that was launched on July 8, 2014.
+If you don't understand what all this is about: The Meteor-M N2 is a polar orbiting Russian weather satellite that was launched on July 8, 2014.
 Its main missions are weather forecasting, climate change monitoring, sea water monitoring/forecasting and space weather analysis/prediction.

 The satellite is currently active with a Low Resolution Picture Transmission (LRPT) signal which broadcasts live weather satellite images, similar to the APT images produced by the NOAA satellites.
 LRPT images are however much better as they are transmitted as a digital signal with an image resolution 12 times greater than the aging analog NOAA APT signals.
 Some example Meteor weather images can be found on this page and the satellite can be tracked in Orbitron or online.

 A software defined radio such as the low cost RTL-SDR, or the higher end Airspy and Funcube dongles can be used to receive these signals.

 The DDE plugin can also be used for tracking NOAA satellites.
 Some people have been having trouble with set up.
 Happysat writes a solution:

 /elements/noaa.txt.
 Make sure the names are the same in DDE Sat Tracking Client schedule. https://dl.dropboxusercontent. com/u/124465398/NOAA_Setup.jpg.
 Same one as i post in the howto - https://dl.dropboxusercontent. com/u/124465398/DDESchedule.ra r